Who Qualifies for the Earned Income Tax Credit (EITC)

 - Social Security numbers on Social Security cards that have the words, "Not Valid for Employment," on them

-For more information about the Social Security number rules for the EITC, see Rule 2 in Publication 596, Earned Income Credit.
+For more information about the Social Security number rules for the EITC, see Rule 2 in Publication 596, Earned Income Credit

 Filing Status

-In 2023, to qualify for the EITC, you can use one of the following statuses:
+To qualify for the EITC, you can use one of the following statuses:

 - Married filing jointly